-Manchester United could face RB Salzburg in the Champions League last-16.
+Who do Manchester United want to face in the Champions League last-16?

 The Red Devils headed into the final group game knowing they had already guaranteed top spot, meaning their meeting with Young Boys was irrelevant for the hosts.